PyroshockStudios/Shard-Tech-4-Docs/docs/reference/scripting/modules/sdt4.managed.ui/rml/data/irmldataarray`1.md

 **Returns:**

 - T: Boxed variable.
-If you wish to return a scalar, this must be wrapped in [IRMLDataScalar](./irmldatascalar.md). <seealso cref="T:SDT4.Managed.UI.RML.Data.IRMLDataArray" />
+If you wish to return a scalar, this must be wrapped in <see cref="T:SDT4.Managed.UI.RML.Data.IRMLDataScalar" />. <seealso cref="T:SDT4.Managed.UI.RML.Data.IRMLDataArray" />

 ---
 #### public [Void](https://learn.microsoft.com/dotnet/api/system.void) Set([Int32](https://learn.microsoft.com/dotnet/api/system.int32) index, T value)

 Sets variables for scalar arrays.
 This function can be disregarded if only non-scalars are accessed through arrays, unless you want to know that such a variable has been modified.
 If it's a reference type, it will be accurately modified anyway.
-This <strong>MUST</strong> be handled for both [RMLVariant](../rmlvariant.md) and [IRMLDataScalar](./irmldatascalar.md) (due to there being no way to infer the underlying reference type)
+This <strong>MUST</strong> be handled for both <see cref="T:SDT4.Managed.UI.RML.RMLVariant" /> and <see cref="T:SDT4.Managed.UI.RML.Data.IRMLDataScalar" /> (due to there being no way to infer the underlying reference type)

 **Parameters:**